 170. Nevada State Laws for Human Research

-University and affiliate PIs who are uncertain about laws that may apply to a research project are advised to contact RI or General Counsel for the University or the affiliate site.
+University and affiliate PIs who are uncertain about laws that may apply to a research project are advised to contact Research Integrity or General Counsel for the University or the affiliate site.

 Chapter 129 - Minors' Disabilities; Judicial Emancipation of Minors

-All persons of the age of 18 years who are under no legal disability and all persons who have been declared emancipated are capable of entering into any contract, and are, to all intents and purposes, held and considered to be of lawful age.
+All persons of the age of 18 years who are under no legal disability and all persons who have been declared emancipated, can enter any contract, and are, to all intents and purposes, held and considered to be of lawful age.

 NRS 129.080 and 129.130 Emancipated minor.